mapbender/mapbender-starter/CONTRIBUTING.md

 # Developer Guide

-Mapbender welcomes contributions from all members, so you are welcome to join us in the development!
+The Mapbender team welcomes contributions from all members - so you are welcome to join us in the development!

 Third-party patches are essential for the preservation of high standards in [Mapbender].

-We simply can't access the huge number of platforms and myriad configurations for running [Mapbender].
+We simply cannot access the huge number of platforms and myriad configurations for running [Mapbender].

 We want it as easy as possible to carry out changes to get the [modules] in your environment to run.